×

 Levels, Series and Seasons

 Lessons are divided into levels, series and seasons.
-In the beginning, I didn’t understand what the difference was between series and seasons, so let me just break it down for you. chineseclass101 review 4
+In the beginning, I didn’t understand what the difference was between series and seasons, so let me just break it down for you.chineseclass101 review 4

-There are five proficiency levels:
+There are five proficiency levels and a bonus:

 • Absolute Beginner